 y = (an - bm) / (ad - bc)

-If you know coordinates for an interval in an unfamiliar basis and what to know what they are in (A1, d2) so you can figure out the name, then the left-multiplication matrix trick will serve you better.
+This isn't always the best formula; if you know coordinates for an interval in an unfamiliar basis and you want to know what they are in (A1, d2) so that you can figure out the interval's name, then the matrix trick will serve you better.
 For example, in the last post we talked about the Pythagorean comma, with coordinates (12, -7).
 How could we verify that it is indeed an augmented zeroth interval?
 Just input

 {12, -7} * {{7, 4}, {12, 7}}

-Lots of people in the microtonal community like to use the (P8, P12) basis.
-The P8 is justly tuned to 2/1, and the P12 is justly tuned to 3/1, so this is a "3-limit prime harmonic basis".
+Let's do another basis conversion!
+Lots of people in the microtonal community like to use the (P8, P12) basis for rank-2 intervals - we already saw this one a little in the chapter on Pythagorean tuning.
 Let's figure out how to convert intervals in (P8, P12) to the (A1, d2) basis, so that we can name those intervals.

 m, n = (-84, 53)